2026 Ford Mustang: NHTSA Safety Rating & Pricing

 Does the 2026 Ford Mustang Have Any Recalls?

-NHTSA has 3 recall campaigns on file for the 2026 Ford Mustang, affecting ENGINE, EXTERIOR LIGHTING:LIGHTING CONTROL MODULE, POWER TRAIN:AUTOMATIC TRANSMISSION:INTERNAL:PARK PAWL.
-This is more than the 1.3 average for Coupes.
+NHTSA has 2 recall campaigns on file for the 2026 Ford Mustang, affecting ENGINE, ENGINE AND ENGINE COOLING:ENGINE:HARD PARTS INTERNAL/MECHANICAL.
+This is more than the 0.9 average for Coupes.
 A higher recall count does not necessarily indicate a less safe vehicle.
 It may reflect a manufacturer's responsiveness to potential issues.
 Repairs are free at authorized dealers.
 Source: NHTSA.

 Units affected: 590,343